issp-center-dev/cif2x/docs/en/source/getcif/basic-usage.rst

   #.
 Getting an API key for Materials Project

      First, you need to register to Materials Project at their `website <https://next-gen.materialsproject.org/>`_ and obtain an API key to access the database.
      The API key (string) is stored in the configuration file using pymatgen tool, or set to an environment variable.
+It can be stored in a file specified in the input parameter file.

   #.
 Preparing an input parameter file